A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models: Method

 \textbf{PASR Rollout.} To enable the model to autonomously determine both whether, when and how to perform refinement during the generation process, we first design a structured output format guided by a system prompt.
-The prompt is shown in Figure \ref{fig:prompt_template_PASR}.
+The prompt is shown in Table \ref{tab:prompt_template_PASR}.

-The system prompt explicitly instructs the model to format its output using three specialized tags: \textit{<think>}, \textit{<refine>} and \textit{<answer>}, which denote the reasoning trajectory, the refinement segments, and the final response, respectively.
-The \textit{<think>} tag encapsulates the entire reasoning trajectory.
-Within this reasoning scope, the \textit{<refine>} tag identifies specific segments where the model is expected to revise and improve previously generated content.
-Importantly, the \textit{<refine>} tag required to be nested within the \textit{<think> } tag, indicating that refinement is an integral part of the model’s reasoning process.
-After each \textit{<refine>} segment, the model continues its reasoning based on the updated content, allowing refinements to directly influence subsequent inference steps.
-The model is encouraged to perform recursive refinement, allowing it to invoke the \textit{<refine>} action multiple times within a single generation when it deems such actions beneficial for improving output quality.
+The system prompt explicitly instructs the model to structure its output using three specialized tags: \textit{<think>}, \textit{<refine>} and \textit{<answer>}, which denote the reasoning trajectory, refinement segments, and final response, respectively.
+The \textit{<think>} tag encapsulates the model's entire reasoning trajectory.
+Within this reasoning scope, the \textit{<refine>} tag identifies specific segments where the model revises or improves previously generated content.
+The \textit{<refine>} tag required to be nested within the \textit{<think> } tag, indicating that refinement is an integral part of the model’s reasoning process.
+After each \textit{<refine>} segment, the model continues reasoning based on the updated content, allowing refinements to directly influence subsequent steps.
+The model is encouraged to perform recursive refinement, allowing it to invoke the \textit{<refine>} action multiple times during a single generation whenever it deems further improvements beneficial.

-The introduction of these special tags imposes a \textbf{semantically structured format} on the generation process, guiding the model to focus on each phase of generation, including reasoning, refinement, and final response, with explicit functional roles.
-The refinement answer format of PASR is shown in Figure \ref{reward}.
+The use of these specialized tags enforces a \textbf{semantically structured generation process}, guiding the model to clearly distinguish and focus on each phase, including reasoning, refinement, and final response, with each phase serving an explicit functional role.
+The refinement output format of PASR is illustrated in Figure \ref{reward}.